 The OC Bookstore offers course materials including books, supplies, uniforms, college sportswear, calculators, flash drives and laptop computers.
-The bookstore provides a convenience store with an assortment of healthy or not snacks to satisfy your hunger or thirst.
+The bookstore provides a convenience store with a variety of healthy and decadent snacks to satisfy your hunger or thirst.

 Textbooks for all OC courses may be purchased at the main store located in the Bremer Student Center.
-Textbooks for OC Shelton and OC Poulsbo courses may be purchased in stores at those locations.
+Textbooks for OC Shelton courses may also be purchased in the store that location.
 Books and merchandise can be ordered online at ocbookstore.com.
 Concerned about textbook prices?
 Take a look at our online price comparison tools.

-OC Bookstores

-360.475.7420, 360.475.7427 (FAX) Email: ocbookstore@olympic.edu www.ocbookstore.com
+For information, contact: OC Bookstores 360-475-7420, 360-475-7427 (FAX) Email: ocbookstore@olympic.edu www.ocbookstore.com